-Sabona: How it all started!
+Sabona: How it all started

-For eight years, Admincontrol has been a proud contributor to Sabona and have sponsored several of their development projects in Zimbabwe.
+Since 2012, Admincontrol has been a proud contributor to Sabona and have sponsored several of their development projects in Zimbabwe.
 In a series of new blog posts, we will now introduce the woman who started it all.
 How she has overcome obstacles on her way, and how she keeps going even during the most challenging times.

 Earlier we had a blog post about corporate social responsibility and we have introduced you to Sabona, our long-term partner, and some of their projects we are supporting.
 As sponsors, we are focused on ensuring that our funding reaches those in need and that the projects are sustainable.

 This time, we would like to tell the story behind the project.
 We sat down and interviewed the amazing woman who started it all: Ynghild Solholm.

 How it all started

 During hard times with political tension, economical decrease, land reforms and food shortages, Ynghild Solholm never gave up on her dream to help the people living in and around the village of Dopota, located north in Zimbabwe.
 At only 20 years old she travelled to Zimbabwe all alone, and with the help from phonebooks (remember those?), friendly strangers and a lot of lucky chances, she ended up teaching in Dopota.

 A journey originally planned for three months ended up being extended for seven years, and the young determined woman started the humanitarian organisation Sabona.
 21 years later this organisation is thriving and has helped thousands of people with education, employment, health and various other projects.